AegixLinux/website/content/en/docs/privacy/_index.md

     - See [Cyphertext Alcove](/docs/privacy/cyphertext-alcove/)
         - This is a simple note manager that uses real, strong encryption to encrypt and store notes (or any files) locally.

+*If you made it this far, keep going.
+You'll get a scoobie snack*.